pypa/hatch/docs/history/hatch.md

 - Fix colored output from build targets on the first run (build environment creation status indicator issue)
 - Set the `packaging` dependency version as `>=23.2` to avoid its URL validation which can conflict with context formatting
 - Fix the exit code when there happens to be an unhandled exception
+- No longer capture both stdout and stderr streams when parsing metadata payloads from build environments

 ## [1.9.4](https://github.com/pypa/hatch/releases/tag/hatch-v1.9.4) - 2024-03-12 ## {: #hatch-v1.9.4 }